axieinfinity/ronin-documentation/docs/community/contribute/contribution-guide.md

 Concept topics within other pages:
 * Description of the credit score system in [Bailout](./../../validators/slashing/bailout.mdx)

-#### Procedure
+#### Task
-A procedure (how-to guide, task) is used to explain to a user how to use a specific feature, accomplish a task, and to guide the user through numbered steps.
-Procedures reinforce the concepts that were explained in a [concept](#concept) page by giving one or more examples that might be useful for the users.
+A (how-to guide, procedure) is used to explain to a user how to use a specific feature, accomplish a task, and to guide the user through numbered steps.
+Tasks reinforce the concepts that were explained in a [concept](#concept) page by giving one or more examples that might be useful for the users.

-A procedure works well when:
+A task works well when:
 * It focuses only on the task it's describing.
 * It doesn't contain conceptual or referential information—that lives elsewhere.
 * In potential points of error, it contains troubleshooting tips or links to troubleshooting topics where the user can seek help.

 *Template*

-To write a procedure, use the [procedure template](./templates.md#procedure).
+To write a task, use the [task template](./templates.md#task).

 *Guidelines*

 ##### Title
-To write a title for a procedure, start with a verb.
+To write a title for a task, start with a verb.
 For example: "Create an account", "Become a validator", "Run a node".
-The outcome of the procedure should be clear to the user from the title alone.
+The outcome of the task should be clear to the user from the title alone.

 ##### Introduction
-Briefly describe the outcome of the procedure and optionally, what the user should be able to do after completing the steps.
+Briefly describe the outcome of the task and optionally, what the user should be able to do after completing the steps.
 For example: "This guide demonstrates how you can delegate RON to a validator for the first time".

 ##### Prerequisites
-Explain what knowledge the user needs to have, or what configuration they must complete, before starting the procedure.
+Explain what knowledge the user needs to have, or what configuration they must complete, before starting the task.
 Use imperative sentences, for example, "Read the concept guide" or "Download and install the Ronin Wallet app".

 ##### Body
-Write a step-by-step instruction to complete the procedure:
+Write a step-by-step instruction to complete the task:
 * Follow the guidelines in https://developers.google.com/style/procedures
 * Use a single numbered list.
 * Use screenshots or graphics to assist a user in navigating a UI.
 * Do not explain any concepts in this section.
 Instead, link to concept articles in case a user does not know about a certain concept.
 For example: 'Configure the server with the appropriate configuration.
 For more information about server configurations, see "Server configuration".'
-* Avoid giving the users multiple paths to select when working through procedures.
+* Avoid giving the users multiple paths to select when working through tasks.
 When you avoid giving the user choices, your documentation should lead all users to the same end result.
-* If the page is meant for beginner users, avoid adding procedures that you might consider better suited for advanced users.
+* If the page is meant for beginner users, avoid adding tasks that you might consider better suited for advanced users.
 If your document is intended for advanced users, state that up front and give them a list of prerequisites before they go through the steps.

 ##### See also
-Include a bulleted list of related pages to extend the user's understanding of this procedure and the concepts that it involves.
+Include a bulleted list of related pages to extend the user's understanding of this task and the concepts that it involves.

 *Examples*

-Procedure pages:
+Task pages:
 * [Become a delegator](./../../delegators/onboarding/become-delegator.mdx)
 * [Run a validator node](./../../node-operators/setup/mainnet/validator.md)
 * [Claim rewards](./../../validators/rewards/claim.mdx)

-Procedure topics within other pages:
+Task topics within other pages:
 * [Check your credit score](./../../validators/slashing/bailout.mdx#check-your-credit-score)
 * [Use secure communication](./../../node-operators/resources/security.md#use-secure-communication)